 “People put so much emotion and hope into weight loss, and are sold this fantasy that if they just lose weight everything’s gonna be OK and all the good things that they want in life will come when they lose weight,” Dr. Alexis Conason, a licensed psychologist in New York City, said in an interview.

-“It’s not necessarily surprising when you see there may be an increase in suicidal ideation and other things like that," Brooke Boyarsky Pratt, CEO and cofounder of Knownwell, said.
-"Because you’ve taken away a really important coping mechanism for many people.”
+“It’s not necessarily surprising when you see there may be an increase in suicidal ideation and other things like that,” Brooke Boyarsky Pratt, CEO and cofounder of Knownwell, said, adding, “because you’ve taken away a really important coping mechanism for many people.”

-However, the European Medicines Agency recently stated there was no evidence for a causal link between Ozempic and suicidal thoughts.
-The FDA also came to a similar conclusion in January 2024.
+However, the European Medicines Agency recently concluded there was no evidence for a causal link between Ozempic and suicidal thoughts.
+The FDA also came to a similar conclusion in January 2024, stating: “Our preliminary evaluation has not found evidence that use of these medicines causes suicidal thoughts or actions.”

 *Disclaimer: The advice on LittleThings.com is not a substitute for consultation with a medical professional or treatment for a specific condition.
 You should not use this information to diagnose or treat a health problem without consulting a qualified professional.
 Please contact your health-care provider with questions and concerns.